InScight-Magazine/Content/Issue6/subfiles/igem.typ

 #let abstract = "IISER Kolkata’s iGEM 2025 team has engineered ReSET, a probiotic-based theranostic system that senses tumor-specific cues to deliver an anti-CD38 nanobody while simultaneously reporting therapeutic activity through a simple biosensor readout.
 Blending synthetic biology, mathematical modeling, and community outreach, the project pioneers a tumor-selective, safe, and accessible approach to cancer therapy, earning the team a Gold Medal at the iGEM Grand Jamboree in Paris."
 #let coverImage = "iGEM.svg"
 #let authorImage = "igem.jpeg"
-#let authorInfo = "*Madhura Theng* and *Sharanya Chatterjee* are 23 MS students in the Department of Biological Sciences, driven by a shared fascination for synthetic biology and its potential to solve real-world problems. #linebreak() Sharanya previously represented her institute as part of the gold winning iGEM team in 2024 and her research focus lies in neuro-immune cross talk.
-Madhura’s academic focus lies in neural circuitry, behaviour, and the cellular mechanisms that underpin them."
+#let authorInfo = "*Madhura Theng* and *Sharanya Chatterjee* are 23 MS students in the Department of Biological Sciences, driven by a shared fascination for synthetic biology and its potential to solve real-world problems. #linebreak() Sharanya (right) previously represented her institute as part of the gold winning iGEM team in 2024 and her research focus lies in neuro-immune crosstalk.
+Madhura’s (left) academic focus lies in neural circuitry, behaviour, and the cellular mechanisms that underpin them."
 #let received = (month: 10, day: 16, year: 2025)
 #let category = "Physics"
 #let reviewedBy = ("Archita Sarkar",)